sunrise-choir/spec/spec.md

 #### Transport Format

 I'm not going to specify this.
 The transport format can currently be arbitrary json, including stuff that is ruled out for the signing format due to canonicty requirements.
 There'll be a few breaking changes to the server-to-server rpc protocol anyways (muxrpc, plugin architecture), so I'd strongly prefer to take that opportunity to remove the ability to send json in an arbitrary way.

+One important note though: The order of the entries in objects in the transport serialization induces a unique signing encoding to use for checking the signature.